pvondrlik/DecisionTree/README.md

       - The data has no Index for the Columns -> no Problem, "prepare_data.prepare()" takes care of this issue

-The implementation is structured in a main document that contains the main function and calls a function to calculate the mean and standart deviation of
+The implementation is structured in a main document that contains the main function and calls a function to calculate the mean and standart deviation of different ratio between test- and trainingset.
+This is calculated by runing the trial several times.
+A trial includes preparing the data, training a tree and counting the ammount of correct predictions.
+This data is presented in figure.

 ![picture/structure.png](picture/structure.png)

+*in the current version the second ax also shows the relative standart deviation

 ## 3. Requirenments